-Long-term Incentive Equity Awards - Pursuant to The Gorman-Rupp Company 2015 Omnibus Incentive Plan (the "Incentive Plan"), long-term incentive equity compensation is an element of compensation used to enhance the Company's compensation program in combination with its succession planning for key personnel and to further align the interests of award recipients with shareholders.
+Long-term Incentive Equity Awards - Pursuant to The Gorman-Rupp Company 2015 Omnibus Incentive Plan (the "Incentive Plan"), long-term equity incentive compensation is an element of compensation used to enhance the Company's compensation program in combination with its succession planning for key personnel and to further align the interests of award recipients with shareholders.
 Equity incentive compensation has also been selected to facilitate the accumulation of additional Company shares of stock by those most accountable for the Company's operating results and shareholder value.
-Equity awards are typically conditioned upon achievement of appropriate performance metrics, however the Compensation Committee may grant service-based awards or unrestricted shares to certain employees.
-Recipients of grants of performance-based shares receive a target award of performance-based shares that vest at the end of a specified multi-year period, based on the levels of achievement of the performance goals established by the Compensation Committee, which may range from 0% to 150% of the target number of performance-based shares.
+The Compensation Committee may grant equity awards conditioned upon achievement of appropriate performance metrics (Performance Stock Units or PSU's), as well as service-based awards (Restricted Stock Units or RSUs) to certain employees.
+Recipients of grants of PSU's receive a target award of performance-based shares that vest at the end of a specified multi-year period, based on the levels of achievement of the performance goals established by the Compensation Committee, which may range from 0% to 150% of the target number of performance-based shares.
 The performance goals for these performance-based shares are based on targeted adjusted operating income growth and adjusted shareholders' equity growth, weighted 50% each.
 The Committee believes the combination of these performance goals selected for the Incentive Plan provides an appropriate balance between earnings-related and growth goals while also focusing on shareholder value growth.
-Each vested performance-based share represents the right to receive one Common Share of the Company.
+Service based restricted stock units enhance the Company's ability to retain executives and provides value based on the Company's stock price performance.
+In determining the mix of performance share units and service based restricted share units included in annual award grants, greater emphasis is placed on performance share units to further motivate executives to pursue goals associated with the Company's financial performance.
+Each vested PSU and RSU represents the right to receive one Common Share of the Company.

-In determining the target amount of performance-based shares to be granted to our Executive Officers, the Compensation Committee takes into account several factors, including our Chief Executive Officer's recommendation for the other Executive Officers, our short-term and long-term financial and strategic objectives, the Executive Officer's relative job scope, individual performance history and prior and anticipated future contributions to the Company.
-After considering these factors, the Compensation Committee determines the amount of performance-based shares to be granted at levels it considers appropriate to create a meaningful opportunity for reward predicated on the creation of long-term stockholder value.
+In determining the target amount of PSUs, the number of RSUs and the relative mix of the two awards to be granted under the Incentive Plan to our Executive Officers, the Compensation Committee takes into account several factors, including our Chief Executive Officer's recommendation for the other Executive Officers, our short-term and long-term financial and strategic objectives, the Executive Officer's relative job scope, individual performance history and prior and anticipated future contributions to the Company.
+After considering these factors, the Compensation Committee determines the amount of Incentive Plan shares to be granted at levels it considers appropriate to create a meaningful opportunity for reward predicated on the creation of long-term stockholder value.

-Under certain circumstances, including a restatement of financial results by the Company, the grantee may be required to return to the Company performance shares and/or pretax income derived from any disposition of shares previously received if the performance shares would not have been earned based upon the restated financial results.
+Under certain circumstances, including a restatement of financial results by the Company, the grantee may be required to return to the Company share awards and/or pretax income derived from any disposition of shares previously received if the performance shares would not have been earned based upon the restated financial results.